FRC-Resources/Timed-Java-Framework/README.md

 7: give your drivetrain a test

 ## NOTES
+Not finished!! an official package will be published as version 1.0.0 when we are sure the framework is stable. late Oct. to early Nov.

 This framework is designed for java.
 It is set up to function with smartdashboard within Display.java but this can be easily swapped